shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

 * enable_peer_exchange
     | type: boolean, required, default: true
     | Enable Peer Exchange (PEX) protocol.
 Can improve download speeds if only LPD is enabled.

+* console_log_level
+    | type: string, required
+    | valid values: debug, info, notice, warn or error
+    | Can be used to configure Aria2's log level on the client.